13 Best Paintings at the Prado Museum

 • Location: Room 058 of the Prado

-8. The Triptych of the Garden of Earthly Delights, by Bosch
+8. The triptych of the Garden of Earthly Delights, by Bosch

-The Triptych of the Garden of Earthly Delights, by Hieronymus Bosch| ©Carlos Reusser
+The Triptych of the Garden of Earthly Delights, Hieronymus Bosch| ©Carlos Reusser

-The Triptych of the Garden of Earthly Delights, by Hieronymus Bosch| ©Carlos Reusser
+The Triptych of the Garden of Earthly Delights, Hieronymus Bosch| ©Carlos Reusser

 The first two, the one on the left and the central part, depict paradise and the sin of Adam and Eve, and the scene on the right symbolises the hell to which sin leads.